santosh-dhungana/hru_exceltotiff/README.md

 # hru_exceltotiff
-Joins the hru shape file table with the excel file housing monthly hru outputs from Soil and Water Assessment Tool and produces monthly hru level interpolated composite for a given variable (groundwater recharge, wateryield, etc.).
+This arcpy script joins the hru shape file attribute table with the external excel file housing monthly hru outputs from Soil and Water Assessment Tool and produces monthly hru level interpolated raster composite for a given variable (groundwater recharge, wateryield, etc.) clipped to the feature extent.

 <hr>